asha8411p/WirelessDT-Thesis/README.md

 Ray tracing is a powerful rendering technique used in computer graphics to simulate the behavior of light as rays that travel through a scene and interact with surfaces.
 The basic idea of ray tracing involves tracing the path of rays from a camera (viewer's perspective) into a 3D scene, determining what objects the rays intersect, and calculating the lighting at the intersection points to generate realistic images.

-Here’s a breakdown of how the mathematical modeling of ray tracing works:

 ## 1. Ray Representation

 A ray $\mathbf{r}(t)$ can be mathematically represented as a parametric equation of a line: